|

 the letter.

-Frances however was still alive and was seen on Friday the 1st of May in Great Queen Street where she pushed a note through the letter box of the house her
+however was still alive and was seen on Friday the 1st of May in Great Queen Street

-younger daughter Caroline worked.
-The
+daughter Caroline worked.
+The note read

-the hands of justice.”
-Later Frances
+justice.”
+Later Frances went to

-told them that she had taken the child.
+them that she had taken the child.

 She was arrested and taken before a